 Project ID Number:

 LDC Threshold Capacity Allocation Application Form – LDC-Owned Circuits Connected to a Shared LV Bus (“Shared LV Bus Application”):

-This Shared LV Bus Application form is for use by the undersigned Local Distribution Company (“LDC”) to apply to Hydro One Networks Inc. (“Hydro One”) for a Threshold Capacity Allocation which the LDC can use to connect (indirectly or directly) energy storage facilities whose capacity does not exceed 500 kW and the following types of Embedded Generation Facilities (including, Load Displacement) to certain specified LDC-owned dedicated circuit(s) (the “Permitted Circuit(s)”):
+This Shared LV Bus Application form is for use by the undersigned OEB-licensed electricity distributor connected to Hydro One’s transmission system (LDC) to apply to Hydro One Networks Inc. (“Hydro One”) for a Threshold Capacity Allocation which the LDC can use to connect, directly or indirectly, the following types of DER facilities to the Permitted LDC-owned dedicated circuit(s) without having Hydro One perform a Supply Capability Review:

-Threshold Capacity Allocation Exempt Small Embedded Generation Facilities (as that term is defined in the DSC); and
+Storage Facility with a capacity that does not exceed 500 kW;

+Micro-Embedded Generation Facility (≤ 10 kW); and

-Small Embedded Generation Facilities (as that term is defined in the DSC) whose name-plate rated capacity does not exceed 500 kW,
+Embedded Generation Facility (including Load Displacement and Net Metered Generation Facilities) with a nameplate rated capacity that does not exceed 500 kW.

-(Collectively, (a) and (b) above are referred to as the “Permitted Facilities”).
+(collectively, (a), (b), and (c) above are hereinafter referred to as the “Permitted Facilities”).
+FOR GREATER CERTAINTY, no Permitted Facility’s capacity shall exceed 500 kW even if such facility is comprised of a combination of the DER facilities described in (a), (b) and (c) above.

 PROVIDED THAT:

+the LDC-owned shared circuit(s) Connected to Hydro One’s transmission station being on a single Shared LV Bus (the “Permitted Circuit(s)”); and

-The LDC has at least one Small FIT / CAE application for the TS and can provide proof of such by submitting a copy of the signed and stamped Form B of the Customer.
+the LDC has previously submitted at least one DER Facility application for the TS and can provide proof of same by submitting a copy of the signed and stamped Form B of the Customer.

 All fields below are mandatory except where noted.
 Incomplete Shared LV Bus Application forms may be returned by Hydro One.
 Please ensure that you fill in the date above.